mail4hafij/Azure-DurableFunction/README.md

 Read more https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-types-features-overview

 ## Storage Emlulator using Azurite
 If you need a Storage Emulator for Linux, one option is the community maintained, open-source Storage Emulator Azurite https://github.com/Azure/Azurite.
 You can run Azurite in a docker container.
 The image for Azurite can be found in dockerhub https://hub.docker.com/_/microsoft-azure-storage-azurite.
-Read more about MCR (Microsoft Container Registry) here https://github.com/microsoft/containerregistry

 You can run the docker container in either of the following options -

 1. Start with storage on disk and restart automatically after reboot.
 This one uses c:\Data\azurite to store data.